digital-work-lab/literature-review-seminar/slides/04-tools.md

 # Typical setups

 Overall, there are many tools for literature reviews.
-The [systematicreviewtoolbox.com](http://systematicreviewtools.com/) alone listed over 250 tools.
+The [systematicreviewtoolbox.com](http://systematicreviewtools.com/) alone lists over 340 tools.

 There are two major approaches: